tonyfosterdev/meteorite-nlq/docs/TECHNICAL_DESIGN.md

 ## ⚠️ Limitations ⚠️

-1. This design relies on an LLM with limited testing of prompts.
-Results may be innaccurate.
+1. This design relies on an LLM with limited prompt testing.
+Results may be inaccurate.
-2. The Semantic Parsing Service returns raw SQL that is NOT sanitized against SQL injection attacks.
-If this is deployed in production, the following should be considered:
+2. The Semantic Parsing Service returns raw SQL that is **not sanitized** against SQL injection attacks.
+If deployed in production, the following precautions should be taken:
-  - Use another LLM to help look for dangerous queries
+   - Use another LLM to detect dangerous queries.
-  - Configure your postgres infrastructure to use readonly access to prevent bad queries from corrupting your data
+   - Configure PostgreSQL with read-only access to prevent malicious queries from corrupting data.
-  - Put strict timeouts and limitations on resource usage
+   - Enforce strict timeouts and resource usage limits.
-  - **Strongly consider building intent-based interpreting of English queries to map back to predefined, safe queries, this is the safest approach but requires more testing.**
+   - **Strongly consider implementing intent-based interpretation of English queries to map them to predefined, safe SQL queries.
+This is the safest approach but requires extensive testing.**
-3. There are currently no boundaries on how much data can be returned.
-We should use paging for this.
+3. There are currently no restrictions on how much data can be returned.
+Implementing pagination is necessary.